c10udlnk/myReverseExps/README.md

 # myCryptoExp
-Some exps depend on pycryptodome(and maybe other libraries).
+Some crypto exps depend on pycryptodome(and maybe other libraries).